 Haven’t we all done this before?
 We get to a point where the distractions in our life become overwhelming and we make a stand.
 Starting on this date, I am going to stop <some distraction>.
 I’ve abandoned Twitter for being a waste of time only to surface on Facebook and then back on Twitter.
 When I stopped reading political news, I became a financial news junkie.
 The distractions remain, only the names change.

 In the book The 4-Hour Workweek, author Tim Ferriss teaches the readers to DEFINE their goals first and then ELIMINATE the noise.
 An error I have continually made is to ELIMINATE the distractions before defining the goals.
 My experience tells me that this just creates a vacuum for new distractions to fill the void.

 This time I am trying something different.
-Instead of setting some huge major goal, I have defined two achievable goals to work on for the month of August that can be broken down into defined chunks.
+Instead of setting some huge major goals, I have defined two achievable goals to work on for the month of August that can be broken down into defined chunks.
 These goals that I label as achievable will only be achievable if I can greatly reduce the distractions.